cthing/meazure/README.md

 ### Changes 3.0.2 to 3.0.3 (unreleased)

-- Migrate codesbase to C++17

-- Use a more readable font for all dialogs
+- A more readable font is used for all dialogs

+- Internal improvements
+    - Migrated codesbase to C++17
+    - Reorganized source code into subfolders
+    - Increased unit test coverage
+    - Uses precompiled headers to greatly reduce build time
+    - Refactoring, renaming, and migration of class functionality for testability and clarity

 ### Changes 3.0.1 to 3.0.2

 - Fix: Should not be able to paste numbers into readonly data fields.